-Income from the portfolio during the year was £56.0 million (2014: £55.4 million).
-Of this £7.0 million, which is equal to 3.6p per share (2014: £3.75 million; 1.9p), was from special dividends.
-Theoretically special dividends are non-recurring, however, the Company has received a good flow of these dividends over the past couple of years and company results announced to date indicate that there will be more special dividends receivable for the year to 31 March 2016.
-The Board remains alert to the income requirement of the Company, and during the year reviewed the situation on a regular basis with the portfolio manager.
+Income from the portfolio during the year was £58.9 million (2015: £56 million).
+Of this, £6.8 million, which is equal to 3.5p per share (2015: £7.0 million; 3.6p), was from special dividends.
+Theoretically special dividends are non-recurring; however, the Company has received a good flow of these dividends over the past few years and corporate results announced to date indicate that there will likely be more special dividends receivable for the year to 31 March 2017.
+The Board remains alert to the income requirement of the Company, and reviews the situation on a regular basis with the portfolio manager.

-The Board is recommending a final dividend of 8.6p per share which, if approved at the AGM, will be paid on 31st July 2015 to shareholders on the Company's register on 12th June 2015.
-This increases the total dividend to 23.85p for the year, an increase of 1.5% on last year's total dividend of 23.5p.
-The annual increase in the Retail Prices Index was 0.9% and demonstrates the Company's commitment to its long term objective of providing income growth which exceeds the rate of inflation.
+The Board is recommending a final dividend of 8.75p per share which, if approved at the AGM, will be paid on 29 July 2016 to shareholders on the Company's register on 10 June 2016.
+This increases the total dividend to 24.35p for the year, an increase of 0.5p on last year's total dividend of 23.85p.
+This represents an increase of 2.1% compared with the annual increase in the Retail Prices Index of 1.6%, and demonstrates the Company's commitment to its long-term objective of providing income growth which exceeds the rate of inflation.